Credit Cards » Compare Credit Cards » Best Travel Rewards Credit Cards

 APR

-• Rewards Plan: 5x total points on travel purchased through Chase Ultimate Rewards, 3x points on dining and online grocery purchases and 2x on other travel purchases.
-Plus, earn 1 point per dollar spent on all other purchases
+• Rewards Plan: 5x total points on travel purchased through Chase Travel, 3x points on dining, online grocery purchases and select streaming services.
+2x on other travel purchases.
+Plus, earn 1 point per dollar spent on all other purchases.

 • Annual fee: $95